abbr/BillEase/README.md

    3. Add client users who are allowed to see charges to an account to the corresponding groups.
    4. Setup and adjust permissions as needed.
 For example, when creating the SharePoint site from solution, by default site contributors have write permission to all lists.
 To match the access permission described above, you may want to change the default permission to read-only, then grant contributors write access to *Consumptions* list by breaking the permission inheritance.
    5. (Optional) Populate pre-defined fixed-quantity consumptions in *Fixed Consumptions* list
-2. Recurring activities:
+2. Recurring activities

+   Prior to the closing of a billing cycle, all meter readings have to be loaded to *Consumptions* list.
+The list can be populated item by item on an ongoing basis using the SharePoint built-in form, or bulk uploaded.
+To bulk upload
-   1. Near the end of each billing cycle, stage meter readings except for *Fixed Consumptions* into an Excel spreadsheet with column order matching the *Consumptions* list view.
+   1. stage meter readings except for *Fixed Consumptions* into an Excel spreadsheet with column order matching the *Consumptions* list view.
    2. Select the range of data in Excel and press Ctrl-C to copy.
 Open the *Datasheet View* of *Consumptions* list in Internet Explorer. click the second column (by default *Title*) of the last empty row in the *Datasheet View* marked by asterisk, and press Ctrl-V to paste the data range to the list.
 This completes the bulk loading process.
 Data uploaded can be modified as long as the billing cycle is not closed.

-Once above activities are performed, rest processes are handled automatically by *Invoice Run.exe*.
+Once above activities are performed, rest processings are handled automatically by *Invoice Run.exe*.
 Clients can see their charge line items in *Charges* list.
 They can export the list to Excel for further analysis.

 ## Components

 ### SharePoint Custom Lists
-*BillEase* depends on list and column names described below to function.
-Extending a list is allowed as long as these columns are not deleted.
-Renaming these columns are allowed, however.
+*BillEase* depends on lists and containing columns described below to function.
+Extending a list is allowed as long as documented columns are not deleted.
+Renaming lists and columns are allowed, however.
 To rename a list, make sure to supply the new name to *Invoice Run.exe* documented in section [Console Application](#console-application) below.

 #### Accounts
 *Accounts* contain client information.
 Only *Title* column is mandatory.
 Changing the name of an account is allowed.
 However, the value of *Account* column in *Charges* list described below is copied from, not referencing to, the *Title* column of *Accounts* list, so the account name change will not propagate to *Charges* list.